cyiza22/Breast-canser_screening/README.md

 ### For the Community

-1. **Partner with local clinics** in Gasabo and Kicukiro to validate risk assessment accuracy against clinical outcomes
+1. **Partner with local clinics** in Gasabo and Kicukiro to validate Gail Model risk assessment accuracy against clinical outcomes in Rwandan women
 2. **Train CHWs** to use the app as a triage tool during community health drives
-3. **Collect more local ultrasound data** to improve model accuracy for the Rwandan population
+3. **Collect local ultrasound data** to improve model accuracy for the Rwandan population and refine Gail Model thresholds

 ### Future Technical Work

 1. **Improve CNN accuracy to 95%+** using 3-model ensemble with TTA and more training data
 2. **Multi-language support** — Add Kinyarwanda translations for all screens
 3. **Push notifications** — Monthly self-exam reminders
-4. **CHW web dashboard** — Web portal for Community Health Workers
+4. **CHW web dashboard** — Web portal for Community Health Workers to track referred patients
 5. **DICOM integration** — Accept standard medical imaging formats
 6. **Federated learning** — Train models on local data without uploading sensitive images
+7. **Gail Model refinement** — Incorporate Rwanda-specific epidemiological data

+### Clinical Research

+1. **Retrospective validation** of Gail Model against Rwandan patient outcomes
+2. **Prospective study** comparing model predictions to clinical diagnoses
+3. **Health economics analysis** of impact on screening rates and early detection

 ---